M365 Changelog: New Feature: Manage how long guests can access SharePoint Online and OneDrive documents

 When will this happen

-- We will begin rolling out to Targeted release tenants at the end of April (previously January) and Standard release by June (previously mid-January).
+- Microsoft will begin rolling out at the end of May and complete by the end of June.

 How this affects your organization